What the company does

 - Collaboration with Beckman Coulter Life Sciences

-- Rapid test launched next year
+- Second test to be launched later in the year

 - Commercialisation of baby deafness test